 If you really can’t afford to pay £15 for a gateway, smart up and make your own one-day treatment at home.
 Buy scented candles, bath shower gel and make your own treatment.
 I gave an interview to Paige for her polished professional section talking about my self-care routine at home.
 One of the best things I have done is buying this book and learn how to make bath bombs at home.
 I made a big mess in the kitchen but I managed to make them.
 You only need citric acid, sodium bicarbonate and dry rose petals.
 You could use essential oils too but I do not recomend them if you have allergies or sensitive skin.
 You also need some moulds otherwise you end up making a mess in the kitchen as I did!
 Don’t forget to add a nice meal, which you can easily cook at home.

 It might not sound fancy, but ultimately you can make your own treatments at home.

 Finally, on a daily basis, I really stopped watching TV at night.
 I watch BBC News in the morning and this is enough.
-Every day after 8pm, I lie down on my sofa, put relaxing musing on YouTube, do meditation and read a nice book, for ideas which book start reading, I put together a nice list here.
+Every day after 8pm, I lie down on my sofa, put relaxing musing on YouTube, do meditation and read a nice book.
 I already spend so much time in front of a screen than I don’t want to clog my brain with any more digital stuff at night.

 Treat yourself like a queen/king every day the all day because you really deserve it!